lucasvtiradentes/esports-notifier/README.md

 $ npm install
 ```

-If you want to contribute to the project, fork the project, make the necessary changes, and to test your work you can load your version in apps scripts with almost no effort: replace the content of the <code>getEsportsNotifier</code> function with the following code:
+If you want to [contribute](./docs/CONTRIBUTING.md) to the project, fork the project, make the necessary changes, and to test your work you can load your version in apps scripts with almost no effort do this: replace the content of the <code>getEsportsNotifier</code> function with the following code:

 ```js
 function getEsportsNotifier() {